 Neil Newhouse is a partner and co-founder of Public Opinion Strategies, a national political and public affairs research firm which has been described by the New York Times as “the leading Republican polling company” in the country.
-Neil has twice been named “Pollster of the Year” by the American Association of Political Consultants, most recently for his work on Scott Brown’s winning Senate campaign in Massachusetts.
+Neil has twice been named “Pollster of the Year” by the American Association of Political Consultants and was lead pollster for Gov. Mitt Romney’s 2012 Presidential campaign.

-Neil has worked in public opinion research for more than 25 years, directed the research for thousands of individual projects and has experience in every aspect of opinion research.
-During the 2008 election cycle, Neil was the Republican partner for the NBC News/Wall Street Journal polls and he has twice been named as one of the “Money 20″ political consultants in the country who make a difference.
+Neil has worked in public opinion research for more than 30 years and has helped elected dozens of Members of Congress, U.S. Senators, and Governors.
+He has served as the Republican partner in the NBC News/Wall Street Journal poll, and he has twice been named as one of the “Money 20″ political consultants in the country who make a difference.

-Neil has won praise from both sides of the political aisle, having worked on dozens of successful Gubernatorial, Senate and Congressional campaigns.
-He was described by Pennsylvania Democratic Governor Ed Rendell as “one of the most respected pollsters in the country” and recruited by Senator Joe Lieberman (I-CT) to provide polling and strategic guidance in his successful 2006 Independent bid for US Senate in Connecticut.
+Neil has won praise from both sides of the political aisle, having been described by Pennsylvania Democratic Governor Ed Rendell as “one of the most respected pollsters in the country,” and he was recruited by Senator Joe Lieberman (I-CT) to provide polling and strategic guidance in his successful 2006 Independent bid for U.S. Senate in Connecticut.

 Neil also has extensive international experience, having completed various research projects in Australia, Jamaica, Kuwait, Bulgaria, Russia, Ukraine and Venezuela.

 Prior to co-founding Public Opinion Strategies, Neil was executive Vice-President of The Wirthlin Group.
-Neil is originally from Kansas City, graduated from Duke University and attended graduate school at the University of Virginia.
-He currently lives in Alexandria with his wife and their two children.
+Neil is originally from Kansas City, graduated from Duke University, and attended graduate school at the University of Virginia.
+He currently lives in Alexandria with his wife.